 Nottinghamshire Police arrested 11 people on suspicion of manslaughter and five of them have now been released on bail pending further inquiries .

-An investigation into the standard of care provided to residents at Autumn Grange is also under way and police are working closely with partner agencies to establish if any criminal offences took place.
+Nottinghamshire Police says an investigation into the standard of care provided to residents at Autumn Grange is also under way.

 Eleven people have been arrested on suspicion of manslaughter of an elderly woman at a Nottingham Care Home.
 Eight-six year old Ivy Atkin died shortly after the closure of Autumn Grange Residential Home last year.